 What should I wear?

-Dress comfortably but not too informal – shorts, halter or tank tops, beachwear, and t-shirts are not appropriate in court.
+Dress comfortably but not too informal – shorts, halter tops, tank tops, beachwear, and t-shirts are not appropriate for court appearances.
 Hats are not allowed unless worn for religious purposes.

 If you need more information or wish to discuss your status for jury service, please call the jury commissioner’s clerk at 303-658-2250.